Barksdale History, Family Crest & Coats of Arms

 Birkdale is a small township, in the parish of North Meols, union of Ormskirk, hundred of West Derby in Lancashire.
 "The manor, in the reign of Henry IV., was held by the Halsalls; and the Gerards of Bromley became possessed of the estate by purchase in the 17th century. "

-Important Dates for the Barksdale family
+Early History of the Barksdale family

 This web page shows only a small excerpt of our Barksdale research.
 Another 99 words (7 lines of text) covering the years 1609, 1687 and 1625 are included under the topic Early Barksdale History in all our PDF Extended History products and printed products wherever possible.